-Access Processor - Thread 1.1.3 All the events related to the tasks' parameters management, such as dependencies or transfers are shown in this thread.
+Access Processor - Thread 1.1.2 All the events related to the tasks' parameters management, such as dependencies or transfers are shown in this thread.

-Worker X Master - Thread 1.X.1 This thread is the master of each worker and handles the computing resources and transfers.
-Is is repeated for each available resource.
+Task Dispatcher - Thread 1.1.3 Shows information about the state and scheduling of the tasks to be executed.
+Worker X Master - Thread X.1.1 This thread is the master of each worker and handles the computing resources and transfers.
+It is repeated for each available resource.
 All data events of the worker, such as requests, transfers and receives are marked on this timeline (when using the appropriate configurations).